nshki/playlocal-client/CONTRIBUTING.md

 ## Code Contributions

 Please feel free to submit new PRs to existing issues.
 If you'd like to work on something that isn't tracked by issues, please create a new issue first.

-All code contributions should ensure the test suite passes locally when running `yarn test` and that all linter errors/warnings shown by `yarn start` are gone.
+All code contributions for the client app should ensure the test suite passes locally when running `yarn test` and that all linter errors/warnings shown by `yarn start` are gone.

+For the API app, ensure all tests pass when running `bin/rails test`.

+If possible, please try to write tests for any feature that you work on as well!

 ## Design Contributions